EdricChan03/rss-reader-angular/docs/guides/getting-started.md

 **This guide will be coming soon.
 Stay tuned!**

 ## Feed selection
 When you first load the app, there will be a feed selection dialog asking you for which RSS feed you would like to get.
-You can choose from the following:
+You can choose from any of the following listed in the select box.
-- Android
-  - Android Central
-  - Android Police
-  - Android Studio Blog (will be reassigned to `Developers`, stay tuned)
-- Apple
-  - OSX Daily
-- Google
-  - Google Blog
-  - G Suite Updates Blog
-- Github
-  - Github Blog - All Posts (will be reassigned to `Developers`, stay tuned)
-- News
-  - CNN Most Recent
-- Personal
-  - Edric's Blog (aka my blog)

 Or you may manually add in a URL below the select in a form field.
 You can optionally add this feed URL which will open in a new tab a Google Form for you to comeplete once you press the `Save` button.
 Just check the `Publish Feed URL` checkbox to begin.